Elio-assaf/Hyperpose/ONNX Conversion/README.md

 python3 export_pb.py --model_name=${Your_Model} --model_type=LightweightOpenpose --model_backbone=Vggtiny
 ```
 > **Here you go, we're already half way through the process**
+For the Hyperpose version of this convertion, check:
 ## PB to ONNX

 After the Conversion to PB, the terminal output should look similar to the following